cryingcupcakegames/victusfancontrol/README.md

 <br><br>
 This has only been tested on a Victus Gaming Laptop 16-s0051nt (892P9EA)<br>
 My system has an NVIDIA GPU and an AMD CPU.
 Because the code is made for this specific hardware, it may not work on other systems without modifications.<br>
-Optimized for silent browsing and smooth gaming performance with minimal OmenMon calls.
+Optimized for silent browsing and smooth gaming performance with minimal OmenMon calls. <br>
 My laptop’s fans don’t work below 18% speed.
 If you experience issues, adjust the fan curve.
 <br><br>
 Requirements:<br>
 Python 3.13.0: https://www.python.org/downloads/release/python-3130/<br>